knewyousir/WFI-session-3/readme.md

 </div>
 ```

-Get only the first entry
+Add the following to `index.js` belwo the first route to get only the first entry:

 ```js
 app.get('/:id', (req, res) => {